High fever is a common symptom of Legionnaires' disease.

 Pontiac fever is also caused by this organism but produces a milder respiratory illness without pneumonia.
-Clinical presentation of Pontiac fever typically resembles an acute influenza.
+Clinical presentation of Pontiac fever typically resembles acute influenza.

 Macrolides are a group of antibiotics whose activity stems from the presence of a macrolide lactone ring.
 Commonly used macrolides include erythromycin, azithromycin, and clarithromycin.
-As a class, these drugs bind to the 23S rRNA of the 50S prokaryotic ribosomal subunit and inhibit protein synthesis via blocking of translocation.
+As a class, these drugs bind to the 23S rRNA of the 50S prokaryotic ribosomal subunit and inhibit protein synthesis via the blocking of translocation.
 They can be used in the treatment of Legionella.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.

 Unforgettable characters with concise but impactful videos (2-4 min each)